qunicorn/qunicorn-core/docs/tutorials/kubernetes.rst

     docker build -t qunicorn:local .

-11. Start services and pods with configuration
+11. Start services and pods with configuration (Note that starting the whole cluster can take a while (up or more than 8min))

 .. code-block:: bash